Infusion-OS/android_manifest/README.md

+#Infusion-OS©

+Infusion-OS is a combination of CAF & AOSP base.
+Infusion-OS was made with simplicity and power in mind.
+Our goal is a solid & fast Operating System complete with everything we want & need, minus the bloat.
+Pull request are always welcome and while there's no guarantee your request will be submitted, they'll always be considered.
+Now lets get started!!!

-#Quick steps to sync and build Lpop
+#Quick steps to sync and build Infusion-OS

 ###Getting Started